AkramUW/Deep-Learning/My-First-Neural-Net/Readme.md

 ### Testing

-Now we have done all the training for our model, we gave all the protein shakes, all the running, everything.
+Now we have done all the training for our model, we gave all it the protein shakes, done its workouts, everything.
 Let's see how it would predict for an unseen case, which is a person who drinks 8 cups of water per day, eats more than 1500mg of salt per day but is under the age of 40.
 Let's make a matrix.

 ` new_guy = np.array([[1,1,0]])`

 In order to predict we must first build a predictor function

 ```python
 def predictor(X):
      l1 = sigmoid(np.dot(X,syn0))